 How to learn more about Native American history

 Peters participated in Plymouth 400, the 400th anniversary of the Mayflower landing.
 The website and events includes Wampanoag history.
-Parents can explore this and the British sister project Mayflower 400 to learn more.
+Parents can explore this and the British sister project, Mayflower 400, to learn more.

-“There was a great interest worldwide in learning the true story,” she said.
+“There was a great interest worldwide in learning the true story,” she says.
 “We were a little bit nervous: ‘Would they really hear us?’
 In the past there has been a history of not interpreting what we say properly.”